dogtail9/ProjectTemplateTutorial/README.md

 ### Project Responsibility
 Resonibilities are properties of a project so let's make it an extension method for the Project class.
-We don't want to hard code the responsibilities present in a project template så let's make the SetResponsibility method generic as well.
+We don't want to hard code the responsibilities present in a project template so let's make the SetResponsibility method generic as well.

 ```CSharp
 public static void SetResponsibility<T>(this Project project, params T[] responsibilities)